-6 The ACT Greens recognise that families come in many forms and that parenthood can exist outside of biological reproductive processes.
+&lt;sup>2 The ACT Greens recognise that families come in many forms and that parenthood can exist outside of biological reproductive processes.

-- 4. effective mechanisms for children and young people to express their needs, opinions and aspirations to the ACT Government, including through collaboration with representative and advocacy organisations and the broader community - 5. people aged 16 and 17 years to have the option to vote in ACT elections - 6. continual enhancement of the ACT's urban and non-urban environment as a child-friendly and young person-friendly Territory - 7. children and young people to have improved access to, and feel welcome and safe in, public spaces and community facilities throughout the ACT - 8. children and young people to have safe and accessible transport options to meet their needs, developed through effective engagement with government - 9. provision of appropriate and accessible youth services in the ACT, including mental health services for people aged 12-25 years and for people aged 12-16 years in particular - 10. provision of appropriate and accessible child health services in the ACT, including mental health services for children aged 8-12 years - 11. enhanced early intervention and prevention services and resources for children and young people at risk - 12. children and young people to have access to safe and affordable housing through public housing, community housing and supported accommodation - 13.
-First Nations-led solutions and initiatives to address the over-representation of First Nations children in ACT Child and Youth Protection Services (CYPS) - 14. programs that identify and assist children and young people who are at risk of leaving the education system, with a focus on enhanced outcomes for First Nations students - 15. provision of adequate funding and support for kinship carers - 16. high-quality and well-funded services for children and young people who have suffered or are at risk of suffering abuse and neglect, including the provision of adequate funding for CYPS and the out-of-home care system - 17. services that recognise the importance of maintaining positive relationships between children and their birth parents, and that seek to support reunification, where possible and appropriate - 18. clear targets to drive improved outcomes for young people making the transition from outof-home care to independent living, including support for people aged 18-25 years - 19. the age of criminal responsibility to be raised to 14 years old - 20. families and children who have contact with CYPS to have full access to information held about them.
+- 2. elimination of neglect, abuse and disadvantage among children and young people in the ACT - 3. continual review of ACT legislation to strengthen the human rights of children and young people - 4. effective mechanisms for children and young people to express their needs, opinions and aspirations to the ACT Government, including through collaboration with representative and advocacy organisations and the broader community - 5. people aged 16 and 17 years to be able to vote in ACT elections - 6. continual enhancement of the ACT's urban and non-urban environment as a child-friendly and young person-friendly Territory - 7. children and young people to have improved access to, and feel welcome and safe in, public spaces and community and recreational facilities throughout the ACT - 8. children and young people to have safe and accessible transport options to meet their needs, developed through effective engagement with government - provision of appropriate and accessible youth services in the ACT, including mental health services for people aged 12-25 years and for people aged 12-16 years in particular - 10. provision of appropriate and accessible child health services in the ACT, including mental health services for children aged 8-12 years - 11. enhanced early intervention and prevention services and resources for children and young people at risk - 12. children and young people to have access to safe and affordable housing through public housing, community housing and supported accommodation - 13.
+First Nations-led solutions and initiatives to address the over-representation of First Nations children in ACT Child and Youth Protection Services (CYPS) - 14. programs that identify and assist children and young people who are at risk of leaving the education system, with a focus on enhanced outcomes for First Nations students - 15. provision of adequate funding and support for kinship carers - 16. high-quality and well-funded services for children and young people who have suffered or are at risk of suffering abuse and neglect, including the provision of adequate funding for CYPS and the out-of-home care system - 17. services that recognise the importance of maintaining positive relationships between children and their birth parents, and that seek to support reunification, where possible and appropriate - clear targets to drive improved outcomes for young people making the transition from out-of-home care to independent living, including support for people aged 18-25 years - 19. the age of criminal responsibility to be raised to at least 14 years old for all criminal offences - 20. families and children who have contact with CYPS to have full access to information held about them.